dpsutton/resize-window/readme.md

 - put overlays over *other* buffers rather than current one.
 This greys out other workspaces and leaves yours with full color, bringing your eye there.
 Just seems like a nice ergonomic touch.
-- make into a true minor mode.
-Right now, its kinda straddling a minor mode and just a function.
-In fact, i'm not sure that it needs to be a minor mode, just needs to have a nice keybinding.
-But the things that are calling my name for it being a minor mode are easily customized variables, etc
 - allow customization to invert capital/non-capital behavior.
 Right now, lower case selections move the window size by 1 and upper-case moves by 5.
 These should both be easy to customize and easy to